LazyScar/BiliBili-To-English/README.md

 # BiliBili-To-English
 BiliBili is a video platform that only has a Chinese version.
-To translate its content into English, you can use a Chrome extension.
+To translate its content into English, you can use this extension.
 This extension works on browsers like Chrome, Bing, Firefox, Brave, Opera, and many more.

 ## Using FireFox?
 <p align="left">